THE PLEDGE TO AMEND CAMPAIGN

 2) Empower Congress to limit individual campaign expenditures.

-3) Abolish corporate personhood.
+3) Abolish corporate constitutional "rights."

 HERE IS HOW YOU CAN HELP MAKE POLITICIANS ACCOUNTABLE: